Easement vote boosts Castilleja's bid to build underground garage

 The council also indicated last year that it had some questions and concerns about the easement relocation.
 The item was initially scheduled to be on its “consent calendar,” which is usually reserved for minor or routine actions that have broad consensus and that get approved with no discussion.
 Council members and staff had twice postponed a scheduled vote on the easement relocation and opted last month to schedule a full hearing on the move.

 By the end of the Jan.
-22 hearing, council members felt comfortable about approving the easement relocation.
-They briefly flirted with – but ultimately rejected -- the idea of requiring Castilleja to assume responsibility for any future accidents, even if they are caused by the city's utilities.
+22 hearing, council members felt comfortable about approving the move.
+They briefly flirted with – but ultimately rejected — the idea of requiring Castilleja to assume responsibility for any future accidents, even if they are caused by the city’s utilities.
 Zucca assured council members that staff would still be able to access the sewer line if needed and that easement issues like the one at Castilleja are fairly common.

 “We maintain sewers throughout the whole city and that happens everywhere we go,” Zucca said.
 “This isn’t an unusual risk for us and we have sewers and easements all over the place.”